Hermie Hopperhead: Scrap Panic

-is a video game developed by Yuke's and published by Sony Computer Entertainment for the PlayStation.
+is a platform video game developed by Yuke's and published by Sony Computer Entertainment for the PlayStation.
 It was released in Japan in September 1995.

 Gameplay

-The game features extensive use of parallax scrolling.

-The player can collect stars throughout the level.
-These stars act as the life meter (somewhat like Sonic the Hedgehog).
+The player can collect stars, which act as hit points throughout the level.
 After 100 stars have been collected, they can be used to hatch eggs.
 Eggs turn into animal assistants such as chickens, dragons, penguins or turtles.
 Different colored eggs will turn into different animals.
 These assistants can aid the player by shooting, or flying, and the player can have a maximum of three animal assistants at any time.